Here are 5 of the biggest mistakes you can make when trying to leaf peep in the Smoky Mountains

 4. Don’t skip a car tour

-Between Cades Cove and the Roaring Fork Motor Nature Trail, the Smokies offer at least a pair of scenic drives that offer the best leaf-peeping in the country.
+Between Cades Cove and the Roaring Fork Motor Nature Trail, the Smokies offers at least a pair of scenic drives that offer the best leaf-peeping in the country.
 While Cades Cove is open year-round – unless closed for weather – the Motor Nature Trail closes at the end of November.
 Still, there should be plenty of time for fantastic leaf-peeping.
-Normally, the Blue Ridge Parkway in North Carolina should be included on this list, but it was heavily affected by the hurricane.
-If you want to drive the Blue Ridge in North Carolina, it’s probably best to wait until next year.
-If you want something a little off the beaten path, consider the Cherohala Skyway, which runs from Tellico Plains, Tennessee to Robbinsville, North Carolina.
-It does not cut through the Smokies, but it does connect the Cherokee and Nantahala national forests.
+Visit the GSMNP park website here for closure information before heading out.

-5. Don’t miss out on 441
+5. Don’t miss out on 441 (check the park website)

 As good as those drives in the Smokies are, there is no better drive through the mountains than Newfound Gap Road, which is open year-round, weather permitting.
 Connecting Gatlinburg to Cherokee, North Carolina, the road features overlooks with some of the best views in the mountains.
 As a bonus, the Cherokee side of the National Park is the best place to see elk.